hamzehkhazaei/academic-kickstart/content/home/teaching.md

 subtitle = ""

 [content]
   # Page type to display.
-E.g. project.
+E.g. project, teaching.
-  page_type = "project"
+  page_type = "teaching"

   # Filter toolbar (optional).
   # Add or remove as many filters (`[[content.filter_button]]` instances) as you like.